 Check CPU requests vs instance capacity. kubectl describe pod <name> shows scheduling failures.

 ImagePullBackOff (EC2): Verify GHCR credentials and that iptables rules aren’t intercepting minikube’s outbound traffic.
+Authenticate with the GitHub Container Registry first if you haven’t already:

 CrashLoopBackOff on observability pods (EC2):

 Usually hostPath permission issues.
 Check pod logs.
-Init containers handle chown for loki (10001), prometheus (65534), grafana (472).
+Init containers handle chown for loki (10001) and prometheus (65534).

 ECS tasks stuck in PROVISIONING (Fargate):